Skip to main content

 Employer accreditation is central

-For AEWV planning, the employer side is not background detail.
-It is part of the route logic and should be checked before relocation assumptions.
+For AEWV, employer accreditation is part of the visa rules and should be checked before making relocation plans.

 Student route

-A New Zealand study plan is strongest when the qualification, city, field, and post-study work rights point toward realistic skilled employment.
+A New Zealand study plan makes more sense when the qualification, city, field, and post-study work rights lead toward a credible skilled job outcome.

 Eligibility points to verify

-For SMC, test points, skilled employment, qualifications, wage thresholds, and New Zealand work experience before assuming residence viability.
+For SMC, check points, skilled employment, qualifications, wage thresholds, and New Zealand work experience before assuming residence is realistic.

 For Green List, verify the exact occupation, registration, qualification, experience, and pay conditions for Straight to Residence or Work to Residence.